You're spoiled for choice if you're in the market for a small, fun electric car – there's now the Honda Super-N to consider, too.

-And doesn’t the Honda Super-N concept look fantastic?
+And doesn’t the Honda Super-N look fantastic?
 It’s unapologetically sporty, with a widened stance, broad arches, clear tail-lights and a cute little tailgate spoiler.
 There’s even an F1-inspired low-mounted brake light.

-Not many details have been revealed about the electric powertrain yet, but Honda has revealed that there’s a Boost mode.
-This not only unlocks peak power, but also introduces fake gearshifts and exhaust notes.
+The Boost mode also introduces fake gearshifts and exhaust notes.
 It’s like a Hyundai Ioniq 5 N that’s been on a hot wash.
 The result, Honda says, is a “sense of excitement and enhanced driving engagement that is unique to a vehicle of this size”.
+Drive with a sense of excitement and that 128-mile range could go down even more quickly.

 The base N-One E comes with vehicle-to-load functionality, letting you power other electricals from the on-board battery.
 We’d expect this feature to be included on the UK-bound Super-N.